shogowada/scala-json-rpc/examples/jsonRpcFunction/README.md

 }
 ```

-When server receives it, it will create a JSON-RPC client for the given method, then pass it to the API implementation.
+When server receives it, it will create a JSON-RPC client for the given method, then pass it to the API implementation as `bar` function.
 So when server invokes `bar`, it will send another JSON-RPC request to the client.

 ```json
 {